Sharing in-depth knowledge, reviews, and local recommendations.

 Nomi means drink.
 A nomikai is a drinking party.
 Nomikai usually takes place in izakaya, but increasingly at home too.

-The Incredible Price of A5 Wagyu Beef in Japan
+The Incredible Price and Quality of A5 Wagyu Beef in Japan

 Yakiniku: Grilled BBQ Perfection Foodies Love in Japan